 ALLMEP’s global advocacy efforts maintain and grow government resources for the Israeli-Palestinian people-to-people sector, and place their work at the top of the agenda for policymakers and opinion-formers around the world.
 To date, ALLMEP has raised more than $300m globally and continues to advocate for additional funding from around the world.
 Our theory of change model is based on the International Fund for Ireland, drawing on key lessons learned and aspiring to sustain lasting peace and justice for Palestinians and Israelis for years to come.

-To date, Congress has appropriated $300 million for worldwide reconciliation programs since the beginning of ALLMEP’s advocacy campaigning in 2008, $100 million of which is dedicated to Israeli-Palestinian people-to-people programs.
-At the end of 2020, the U.S. officially enacted the Nita M. Lowey Middle East Partnership for Peace Act into law, which provides $250 million over five years to expand peace and reconciliation programs in the region.
-The legislation, which is a result of over a decade of work from ALLMEP, is the largest investment in this sector ever.
+To date, Congress has appropriated $300 million for reconciliation programs since the beginning of ALLMEP’s advocacy campaigning in 2008, $100 million dedicated to peacebuilding.
+In 2020, the U.S. officially enacted the Nita M. Lowey Middle East Partnership for Peace Act into law, which provides $250 million over five years to peace and reconciliation programs in the region, the largest investment in this sector ever.